chialab/dna/docs/guide/tools.md

  * @fires move - The map center point changed.
  */
 @customElement('x-map')
-export class MapboxMap extends Component {
+class MapboxMap extends Component {
     /**
      * The latitude value for the map center.
      */